pawelp0499/Zaawansowane_programowanie21/README.md

 🔸 'Lab6' Branch - Imports (Absolute and Relative)

-🔸 'Lab7' Branch - REST API  with Flask and Flask-RESTful to read data from CSV file, deployed on heroku platform, Docker containerization technology used
+🔸 'Lab7' Branch - REST API  with Flask and Flask-RESTful to read data from CSV file, deployed on heroku platform, Docker containerization technology used - realized during labs number 7, 8, 9, 10